black-sheepp/roxiler-be/README.md

 ---

-## Project Name: Backend Task API Documentation
+## Roxiler : Backend Task API Documentation

 ### Description:
 This project provides a set of APIs to manage product transactions data fetched from a third-party API.
 The APIs allow initializing the database, listing transactions, fetching statistics, and generating bar chart data based on different criteria.